Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 A credible argument for science must therefore prove that it is *good* rather than merely *not bad*.
 Of course there are many examples to this effect -- long-distance communications, advances in medicine, agricultural technologies which have vastly increased our capacity to feed (some) people, etc. Yet of course these incredible achievements are always accompanied by a slew of negative contributions: mass extinction, climate change, biological and nuclear weapons, etc. We need no reminding that we're not the greatest custodians of our own survival: science has authored terrors of existential proportions, as well as wonders and salvations.

-With this in mind, if we return to my "Kantian" picture of morality, things don't look so promising for the scientists -- it is now abundantly clear that for them to practise their trade believing it was morally neutral is a wilful negligence: a self-serving self-deception based on a hollow and counterfactual faith in humanity.
+With this in mind, if we return to my "Kantian" picture of morality, things don't look so promising for the scientists -- it is now clear that for them to believe their trade morally neutral is a (wilful?) negligence: a self-serving self-deception based on a hollow and counterfactual faith in humanity.
-The pessimist might say that, like Doctor Frankenstein, we're in a constant race against our creations, perpetually battling to keep up with our thoughtfully thoughtless meddling.
+The pessimist might say that, like Doctor Frankenstein, we're in a constant race against our creations, perpetually battling to contain our  thoughtlessly thoughtful meddling.
 The fact that we've survived this far guarantees precisely zero about our future prospects.

 Anyway, I've ventured onto well-trodden territory and should move on.
-I suppose the conclusion, which was obvious well before you started reading this, is that the moral case for science as a whole has some pretty dicey areas.
+I suppose the broad conclusion, which was obvious well before you started reading this, is that the moral case for science as a whole has some pretty dicey areas.

 #### But this is what I really came here to say